 In addition to the HWs and labs, there will be 4 programming projects.
 In these projects you will build an entire system.
-For project 0, you will be able to work with a partner.
-For project 2 you will be required to work with a partner, unless you specifically request otherwise (details TBA).
+For project 0, you may optionally work with a partner.
+For project 3 you will be required to work with a partner, unless you specifically request otherwise (details TBA).
+Projects 1 and 2 are to be completed independently.

-Project 0 and 1 will be relatively easier than projects 2 and 3, taking less time and with greater levels of scaffolding.
-Project 2 will be a very difficult project (on par with what you might expect from Hilfinger's harder projects).
-Project 3 will be challenging, but not as time consuming as project 2.
+Project 0 and 1 will be relatively easier than projects 2 and 3, taking less time and with greater less scaffolding.
+Project 2 will be a difficult project (on par with what you might expect from a Hilfinge.